Elias Díaz Preview, Player Props: Rockies vs. Rays

 Elias Díaz At The Plate

-- Diaz has driven home a run in 34 games this season (31.2%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on four occasions..
+- Diaz has had at least one RBI in 31.8% of his games this year (35 of 110), with two or more RBI 18 times (16.4%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.